Government Remote Employment Program Too Harsh Say Critics

 The Australian government’s remote employment and community development service has come under heavy scrutiny at a senate inquiry, with concerns voiced around unrealistic participation expectations and harsh penalties which are leaving people without funds.

-The Community Development Programme (CDP) is a scheme which the government says “supports around 33,000 remote job seekers in more than 1,000 communities to build skills, address barriers and contribute to their communities through a range of flexible activities.”
+The Community Development Program (CDP) is a scheme which the government says “supports around 33,000 remote job seekers in more than 1,000 communities to build skills, address barriers and contribute to their communities through a range of flexible activities.”

 But at a senate inquiry into the CDP’s appropriateness and effectiveness, critics have said the scheme is leaving people without food due to harsh participation penalties.